andrewrossmann/max-wonkage/wireframes/README.md

-# Curricoolio Wireframes
+# Max Wonkage Wireframes

-This directory contains comprehensive wireframes for all major pages and user flows in the Curricoolio platform.
+This directory contains comprehensive wireframes for all major pages and user flows in the Max Wonkage platform.

 ## 📁 Wireframe Files